 I recently wrote about the horrors of adolescence.
 Last night I was telling a friend this story, which reminded me that not everything about being a teenager was terrible.

 The summer I was 15, I joined San Diego Junior Theatre, a wonderful program for kids 8 to 18, then based solely at the Casa del Prado in Balboa Park.
 We got to put on big musicals in a large, well-equipped theatre with a great staff of adults.
-That summer we did How To Succeed in Business Without Really Trying.
+That summer (1979) we did How To Succeed in Business Without Really Trying.
 I built sets, painted flats, and during the actual performances I was both house manager and a grip.
 (As one of the least athletic kids, it amazes me how often I got the jobs that required the most strength.)
 I also took acting and stumbled my way through a dance class.
-Later that year, my dance instructor left for New York, where he was in the cast of A Chorus Line and then Cats.
-Our lead in How to Succeed… has since been nominated for two Tony Awards for his choreography.
+Later that year, my dance instructor left for New York, where he joined the cast of A Chorus Line and then Cats.
+Our lead in How to Succeed… was Casey Nicholaw, and he’s recently been nominated for two Tony Awards for his choreography.
 In other words, I was working with some really special, talented people.

 The San Diego Old Globe Theatre has a Shakespeare Festival every summer.
 In 1978, the main theatre was destroyed in an arson fire.
-While the theatre was being redesigned and built, performances continued at the newly constructed Festival Stage.
+While it was being redesigned and built, performances continued at the newly constructed Festival Stage.
 The plays that year were Julius Caesar, Macbeth, and The Comedy of Errors.
 I was determined to get involved, so I formed my own group of volunteer ushers and signed up for a bunch of dates.
 Ushering is a great way to see plays for free, especially if you want to see the same plays over and over.
-Once I got a festival program, I was able to learn more about my actor.
-He was a college student and an acting intern, so his roles included servant, messenger, and best of all, a soldier dashing back and forth across the stage carrying a colorful banner.
-It was difficult to judge whether he had any acting talent, but I wasn’t there to judge.
+Once I got a festival program, I finally learned my actor’s name and a little bit about him.
+As a college student and an acting intern, his roles included servant, messenger, and—best of all—a soldier dashing back and forth across the stage carrying a colorful banner.
+It was difficult to tell whether he had talent beyond banner-dashing, but I wasn’t there to judge.
+(Here’s a photo of him in the background next to a banner.
+At least, I think it’s him!)

-The first time I ushered, I sent my actor yellow roses (a very safe color!) and he came out to meet me.
+The first time I ushered, I left my actor a note and yellow roses at the stage door as soon as we arrived.
+Before the house opened, he came out to meet me while I was standing at my assigned ushering spot.
 He was smiling, and I was flustered and blushing and so very thrilled.
 Each time I went back, I would see him at the stage door, or I’d stick my head into the green room, where he was usually passing the time playing backgammon with fellow interns.
-He was always friendly, and if he was laughing at me and my silly crush, he never made me feel anything but happy.
-As the summer progressed, he allowed me and my best friend (and loyal co-conspirator) to take him out to lunch.
-I took up watercoloring that summer, so I spent several afternoons painting the Old Globe Theatre buildings, a tricky business due to the big empty space where the main theatre used to be.
+He was always friendly, and if he was laughing at me and my schoolgirl crush, he never made me feel anything but happy.
+As the summer progressed, he allowed me and my best friend to take him out to lunch for Mexican food in Old Town.
+I took up water-coloring that summer, so I spent several afternoons painting the Old Globe Theatre buildings, a tricky business due to the big empty space where the main theatre used to be.
 The actors would walk by, stop to check out my progress, and say hello.
 I kept seeing the plays as often as I could, and I never got tired of them.

-All good things come to an end, of course.
-When the summer was over, there was a talent show featuring many of the actors from the festival.
-They did magic, they sang and danced, and they performed comedy sketches spoofing the plays.
-I said good-bye to my actor and gave him my Old Globe watercolor.
+All good things come to an end.
+When the summer was over, there was a special talent show at the Festival Stage.
+The company actors did magic, they sang and danced, and they performed comedy sketches spoofing the plays.
+I laughed and cheered and went onstage as a volunteer for a magic trick.
+After the show, I bid farewell to my actor and gave him my Old Globe watercolor.
 He gave me a quick kiss, which was one of my first, and it was perfectly innocent and perfectly wonderful.
 I couldn’t have asked for a better summer.

 After I told my friend this story, we both decided I was very lucky.
-This actor could have been a creep who took advantage of my age and innocence.
-Instead, he played along, and I hope he enjoyed having a fan.
+My actor could have taken advantage of my age and innocence.
+Instead, he played along, keeping it relaxed and fun, and I hope he enjoyed having a fan.
 We decided to google him, and I was happy to discover that he is still working as an actor.
-He’s had some good supporting roles both off and on Broadway, and he’s been in a few films.
+He’s been busy both off and on Broadway.
+He’s also had roles in some films and TV shows.
 It looks like he’s still a really nice person, too.
-Maybe I’ll send him a Christmas card to say hello, to thank him for the memories, and to tell him he still has a loyal fan.
+Maybe I’ll send him a card to say hello, to thank him for the memories, and to tell him he still has a loyal fan.

 Who ever loved that loved not at first sight? – As You Like It